Bhargav-A1/Celebrity-Face-Recognition/README.md

-# Celebrity-Face-Recognition
+# Celebrity Face Recognition using Deep Transfer Learning (AlexNet + MATLAB)

-Celebrity Face Recognition using Deep Transfer Learning (AlexNet + MATLAB) Project Overview
+Project Overview
 Celebrity Face Recognition is a deep learning-based computer vision project developed using MATLAB and powered by AlexNet via Transfer Learning.
 The system is designed to accurately classify and recognize celebrity faces from a custom dataset using a pre-trained convolutional neural network (CNN) architecture, adapted for the specific domain of facial identity classification.